blacktear23/llama-go/README.md

 # llama-go

 Inference of [Facebook's LLaMA](https://github.com/facebookresearch/llama) model in Golang with embedded C/C++.
+And provide a RESTful API for prompt completion.

 ## Description